wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.0.7 =
+Enhanced NextGEN integration, and security enhancements for user data provided to exec() command

 = 1.0.6 =
 Made jpeg optimization safer (so an empty file doesn't overwrite the originals), and added NextGEN Gallery integration